African Beignets (Puff Puff Recipe)

 Serving suggestions

 Beignets are best served on the day they are made.
-You could sprinkle them with powdered sugar, or you could do it the African way: dip in peanut butter with honey.
+You can eat them plain, sprinkle them with powdered sugar (New Orleans-style), or you could do it the African way: dip in peanut butter with honey.

 If you’re on the hunt for another African recipe, don’t miss Pili Pili—an African hot sauce that is SUPER spicy!